 - Ice (opt) - for serving

-- Bell peppers / Onions - Prep as directed and combine.
+Bell peppers - Dice bell peppers.
 (Can be done up to 5 days ahead)

-- Cook peppers and onions - Heat oil (portion for casserole) in a large skillet over medium-high heat.
-Add bell peppers and onions and saute until soft, 2 to 3 minutes.
+Cook peppers and sausage - Heat oil (portion for casserole) in a large skillet over medium-high heat.
+Add bell peppers and saute until soft, 2 to 3 minutes.
+Add sausage and cook, breaking apart, until sausage is browned, 6 to 8 minutes.
+Drain off as much oil as possible.
 (Can be done up to 5 days ahead)

-- Assemble casserole - Spray an 8” x 8” / 20cm x 20cm square baker with nonstick cooking spray or brush with some oil.
-Layer in half the bread cubes, half the cheese and half the onions / peppers.
-Add another layer with remaining breadcrumbs, cheese and onions / peppers.
+Assemble casserole - Spray an 8” x 8” / 20cm x 20cm square baker with nonstick cooking spray or brush with some oil.
+Layer in half the bread cubes, half the cheese and half the sausage / peppers.
+Add another layer with remaining bread cubes, cheese and sausage / peppers.
 Whisk together eggs, milk, cream, salt and black pepper.
 Pour liquid over casserole.
 Let stand for 20 minutes or refrigerate for up to 8 hours.
 (Can be done 8 hours ahead)

-- Bake casserole until eggs are set and the surface is golden brown, 45 to 50 minutes (if you baked the casserole directly from the fridge, it will need an extra 5-7 minutes).
+Bake casserole until eggs are set and the surface is golden brown, 40 to 50 minutes.
+If the casserole starts to get too brown on top before it is cooked through, loosely cover it with a piece of aluminum foil.
+(Note: if you baked the casserole directly from the fridge, it may need an extra 5-7 minutes.)

 Tasty and my 13 yr old was able to pull this together while I did Christmas stuff.
 We used the bagged cubed bread meant for stuffing as a shortcut.0 Helpful